Table of Contents

 Escrow Agreement

-An escrow agreement is a contract between 3 agents: a buyer, a seller and an independent third party – an escrow agent.
+An escrow agreement is a contract between 3 parties: a buyer, a seller and the escrow agent.
 The agreement lists the terms and conditions of the escrow payment.

-In an escrow agreement, a depositor deposits funds or assets with the escrow agent.
+A depositor deposits funds or assets with the escrow agent in this agreement.
 Once the terms in the escrow agreement are met, the escrow agent releases the money or assets to the beneficiary.

 Format of Escrow Agreement